Tony Tucker: 1980 Olympics

 Tucker finished his amateur career having 121 fights under his belt, with a record of 115–6.

 Professional career

 After turning pro in 1980, Tucker's early fights were often shown on NBC, as part of a collection known as "Tomorrow's Champions".

-On the day of 14 March 1980 he was supposed to travel onboard LOT Flight 007 but he wasn't able to get onboard this plane which has saved his life.

 Tucker's progress in the professional ranks was slow.
-He was injury prone, and he changed managers and trainers several times.
-Eventually his father Bob Tucker performed both roles.
-After enjoying a high-profile upon his professional debut, Tucker spent the majority of the 1980s boxing in off-TV bouts.
-In addition, he injured his knee in a bout against Danny Sutton, which caused him to miss a little over a year.
+He was injury-prone, missing more than a year with a knee injury suffered in a bout against Danny Sutton.
+Tucker also changed managers and trainers several times; his father, Bob Tucker, eventually performed both roles.
+After enjoying a high profile upon his professional debut, Tucker boxed in non-televised bouts for the majority of the 1980s.